 Higher life expectancy for women also at older ages

-At birth, women in the Flemish Region had a surplus life expectancy of just over 4 years compared to men in 2018.
-Women maintain their higher life expectancy compared to men also in old age: at the age of 65, women have a surplus of +3.1 years; at the age of 85, the surplus is equal to +1.1 years.
+Also in old age women maintain a higher life expectancy compared to men: at the age of 65, women have a surplus of +2.9 years; at the age of 85, the surplus equals +1.1 years.

 Highest life expectancy for men in the districts of Maaseik, Turnhout and Leuven

-Highest life expectancy for women in the districts of Tielt, Roeselare and Maaseik
+Highest life expectancy for women in the districts of Maaseik, Tielt and Roeselare

-Life expectancy at birth for women is highest in the districts of Tielt, Roeselare and Maaseik, and lowest in the districts of Antwerp, Dendermonde and Ostend.
+Life expectancy at birth for women is highest in the districts of Maaseik, Tielt and Roeselare, and lowest in the districts of Turnhout, Ostend en Dendermonde.

 Flanders in European sub-top for life expectancy

-Within the European Union (EU28), Belgium is in the mid range in terms of life expectancy at birth for the usually resident population, with a value above the European average (+0.7 years).
-This surplus, which is favourable for Belgium, is found among both men (+0.9 years) and women (+0.4 years).
+Within the European Union (EU28), Belgium is in the mid-range in terms of life expectancy at birth for the usually resident population, with a value above the European average (+0.7 years).
+This surplus is stronger for men (+1.1. years) than for women (+0.3 years).

 Highest and lowest values for the different EU member states vary considerably: for men there is a 10.6-year difference in life expectancy between Sweden (81.5 years) and Latvia (70.9 years).
 For women the difference is almost 8 years between Spain (86.7 years) and Bulgaria (78.8 years).
 In general, the Southern European countries (Spain, Italy, France) are at the top of the ranking in terms of life expectancy and the Eastern European countries (Romania, Latvia and Bulgaria) at the bottom.

 Life expectancy: indicates how many life-years a person can expect to live at a certain age if he were subject to the observed mortality rates per age of the observation period for the rest of his life.

 Usually resident population: the population habitually resident in the country as published by the European statistical office Eurostat.
 This partly includes persons registered in the waiting register for asylum seekers/applicants for international protection if they have been in the country for a long time (at least 12 months, or have the intention to do so).